gardens-git/mk312-bt/README.md

 5. Make sure Pin 32 (LED2) on the HC-05 module is actually soldered
    and making connection to the ZS-040 break out board or "Radio" LED may not function on the front panel
-6. Be very careful not to bridge pins when soldering the LM 2941 (U14).
-Apply heat to 1 pad only and carefully apply solder.
-If a bridge occurs - remove the IC, clean the pads throughly with flux and solder wick and then retry.
-Pins 2 and 3 can be bridged because they are both ground.
-Ensure that no other pins are bridged.
-Check with multimeter continuity tester for bridges before power on!
-7. Make sure to check the orientation of all electrolytic caps. (+) indicates the positive and a solid white "|" indicates the negative.
+6. Make sure to check the orientation of all electrolytic caps. (+) indicates the positive and a solid white "|" indicates the negative.
 8. **MAKE SURE YOUR POWER PLUG IS CENTER POSITIVE OR THINGS WILL GO BADLY.** If you fuck up and plug in a reversed polarity supply -